quandyfactory/PyHtmlEdit/README.markdown

 ### Missing Functionality

-#### Search/Replace

-The most obvious missing function is any kind of search and search/replace.
-That's one of the first things I'd like to add.

 #### HTML Preview

 Another handy feature would be an HTML Preview so you can see what your code will look like.